Image Quality Assessment: Integrating Model-Centric and Data-Centric Approaches: Related Work

 Sample diversity during dataset creation has also been taken into account.
-Vonikakiset~\etal~\cite{vonikakis2017probabilistic} cast sample diversity as a mixed integer linear programming, and selected a dataset with uniformly distributed image attributes, \eg, brightness, colorfulness, contrast, and sharpness.
-Euclidean distances between deep features~\cite{hosu2020koniq,cao2021debiased} are also used to measure the semantic similarity.
-Nevertheless, sample diversity is only one piece of the story; often the included images are too easy to challenge existing BIQA models.
-For example, Fang~\etal~\cite{fang2020perceptual} took nearly one year to create the SPAQ datasets, consisting of more than $11,000$ images, most of which turn out to be easy examples and pose few difficulties to current BIQA models (see Sec.~\ref{subsec:easy dataset} for details).
+Vonikakiset~\etal~\cite{vonikakis2017probabilistic} cast sample diversity as a mixed integer linear programming, and selected a dataset with uniformly distributed image attributes.
+Euclidean distances between deep features~\cite{hosu2020koniq,cao2021debiased} are also used to measure semantic similarity.
+Nevertheless, sample diversity is only one piece of the story; often, the included images are too easy to challenge existing IQA models (see Sec.~\ref{subsec:easy dataset}).

-Active learning~\cite{settles2010active,ren2020survey} may come naturally into playing to prioritize sample selection.
-Wang~\etal~\cite{wang2021active} spotted the failures of a BIQA model with the help of multiple full-reference IQA methods in the setting of synthetic distortions.
-They~\cite{wang2021troubleshooting} later extended the idea to the authentic distortion scenario by creating a set of self-competitors via network pruning.
-The two methods are algorithm-specific, and may not be generalized to other existing BIQA models.
-Other active learning strategies such as uncertainty-based sampling~\cite{cohn1996active}, query by committee~\cite{seung1992}, expected model change maximization~\cite{cai2013maximizing}, and failure prediction~\cite{scheirer2008fusion,zhang2014predicting} may be applied, but it remains to be seen whether these are feasible and if so, how effective they are in the context of deep learning-based IQA.
+\textbf{UNIQUE}~\cite{zhang2021uncertainty} is a recently proposed BIQA model, which combines multiple IQA datasets as the training data.
+Specifically, assuming Gaussianity of the true perceptual quality $q(x)$ with mean $\mu(x)$ and variance $\sigma^2(x)$ and the independence of quality variability across images, the probability of image $x$ having higher perceptual quality than image $y$ can be calculated as